alirezaahmadi/GraceGroundTrack_TLE/README.md

 	<img src="/images/TLE.png"  width="700"/>
 </div>

-## How to Compute the semi-major axis, the transit time of perigee, and the orbital period of each satellite.
-Calculate the satellite’s altitude at both apogee and perigee.
-Consider a spherical Earth with radius R.

-#### First we should know orbital period of satellites
 The orbital period of the satellite could be calculated based on satellite’s mean velocity n which is extracted in unit of revolution per day.

 <div align="center">